trofi/trofi.github.io.gen/posts/287-nix-and-guix-for-gentoo-in-2023.md

 # emerge --sync
 ```

-Otherwise you are risking using stale overlay mirrored by Gentoo
+Otherwise, you are risking using stale overlay mirrored by Gentoo
 infrastructure at <https://github.com/gentoo-mirror/nix-guix>.
 It has
 a few build problems like missing `gcc-13` fixes.
 They typical symptom
 of using stale overlay is `rapidcheck`